sergiudm/sergiudm/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on reliable computer vision.
+- 🔭 I’m currently working on computer use agents (CUAs).
-- 📫 How to reach me: sergiudm@outlook.com
+- 📫 How to reach me: qhan16@ucsc.edu
 - 😄 Pronouns: he/him

 > [!IMPORTANT]